top of page

 THEY FACE

-Knowing what people value in the neighbourhood and what challenges they face helps us understand the area’s existing strengths and weaknesses.
+Knowing what people value in the neighbourhood and what challenges they face helped us understand the area’s existing strengths and weaknesses.
 People told us they love Downsview Park.
 They also appreciate the diverse, locally-owned businesses around Downsview and how existing buildings have adapted to new uses.
 The challenges that people identified include: the lack of safe, direct neighbourhood connections; a history of job losses; the lack of space for social connection among the area’s diverse communities; access to food; systemic issues related to equity and inclusion; housing affordability; and particular issues impacting seniors and youth.

 READ MORE DETAILS OF THIS FEEDBACK